ryanjerving/state-power-centers/README.md

 <iframe src= "https://ryanjerving.github.io/highcharts-stateCenters-scatter-csv" width="90%" height="450"></iframe>

-I don't think chart tells the story as well as the map above.
+I don't think this scatter plot chart tells the story as well as the map above.
 But it does suggest some further directions.

 For example, while my set up assumes a pretty uniform East-to-West pattern of settlement, that wasn't necessarily the case.
 And the outliers in the scatter plot are interesting.
 All the way on the lower left, Oregon has a short distance -- and was actually granted statehood before many other "Western" states.
 Likewise, Florida, on the upper right (it's a long 300 miles between Tallahassee and Polk Co.!) was admitted to the union long after many of the other East Coast states.
 So I'm probably using geography as a proxy for history, and that might be the next thing to look at.